 \ The fund may have additional share classes, the concerned share class is stated in the Fund facts.
-Refer to fund statistics for comparable index statistics for comparable index

-\\ Solactive ISS ESG Screened Global Markets Index NTR, performance is shown in the fund's base currency.
+Refer to fund statistics for comparable index \\ Solactive ISS EGS Screened Global Markets Index NTR, performance is shown in the fund's base currency.